gohugoio/hugo/content/en/content-management/syntax-highlighting.md

 ## Highlight shortcode

 Highlighting is carried out via the built-in [`highlight` shortcode](/content-management/shortcodes/#highlight).
-It takes exactly one required parameter for the programming language to be highlighted and requires a closing shortcode.
+It takes exactly one required argument for the programming language to be highlighted and requires a closing tag.

 Options: